 - Work on your breathing.
 After surgery, your airways will have mucus in them, so it’s important to perform regular deep breathing exercises to help clear them out.
 When you’re in pain or groggy from anesthesia, your breathing will be naturally shallow, so this is something you’ll have to make a point to do.
 Your nurse will give you a device called a “spirometer” that measures how much air you’re taking in and will help you reach your breathing goals.

 - Keep watch over your incisions.
 Without the proper care, incisions can become infected after surgery, so it’s important to look at yours every day and keep it clean as it heals.
-Follow the instructions your surgeon gives you carefully, and if you notice signs of infection, call your doctor to be sure everything is okay.
+Follow the instructions your surgeon gives you carefully.
+If you notice signs of infection, call your doctor to be sure everything is OK.
 Symptoms of an infection may include redness and fever.

-Gradually, as you heal, you’ll be able to regain your stability to the point you can go without your walker, cane, or crutches, but as you don’t want to fall, be sure to wait until you’re strong again.
+Gradually, as you heal, you’ll be able to regain your stability to the point you can go without your walker, cane or crutches.
+However, because you don’t want to fall, be sure to wait until you’re strong again.
 A typical time frame for full mobility is about three weeks after surgery, but it’s important to stay with your exercises so you can recover fully.
 Within six to eight weeks, you should be able to drive again.